Chart Color Schemes

 Corowa has shown very soft population growth performance across periods assessed by AreaSearch

-Corowa's population, as per AreaSearch's analysis, is approximately 5,638 as of November 2025.
-This figure represents an increase of 43 individuals, a growth rate of about 0.8%, since the 2021 Census which reported a population of 5,595.
-The change is inferred from the estimated resident population of 5,548 as of June 2024 and an additional 28 validated new addresses since the Census date.
-This results in a population density ratio of approximately 73 persons per square kilometer, indicating significant space per person and potential room for further development.
-The primary driver of population growth was interstate migration, contributing roughly 58.7% of overall population gains during recent periods.
+Corowa's population is approximately 5,638 as of November 2025.
+This figure represents an increase of 43 people since the 2021 Census, which recorded a population of 5,595.
+The change is inferred from the estimated resident population of 5,548 in June 2024 and an additional 28 validated new addresses since the Census date.
+This results in a population density ratio of 73 persons per square kilometer.
+Population growth was primarily driven by interstate migration, contributing approximately 58.7% of overall population gains during recent periods.

-AreaSearch is utilizing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections indicate a decline over this period.
-According to the methodology used, Corowa's population is expected to decrease by 628 persons by 2041.
-However, growth across specific age cohorts is anticipated, notably in the 85 and over age group which is projected to increase by 178 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Looking ahead, population projections indicate a decline over this period, with Corowa's population expected to decrease by 628 persons by 2041 according to this methodology.
+However, growth is anticipated in specific age cohorts, notably the 85 and over age group, projected to increase by 178 people.

 Frequently Asked Questions - Population